hsingh17/Cookbook/LOG.md

 8. Possibly add YouTube video link to the Recipe if the meal has one --> SKIPPED
 9. Add res.status(...) in backend and try-catch for error checking on frontend (focusing on /meals/:id route)  --> DONE
 10. Add 404 page to unhandled routes --> DONE
-11. Add ability to traverse history especially on search and random routes (https://v5.reactrouter.com/web/api/Hooks/usehistory)
+11. Add ability to traverse history especially on search and random routes
 11. Add Postgres database for users
 12. Add authorization with JWT
 13. Add favoriting of meals if user is logged in
 14. Maybe allow filtering by most favorited by users
 15. Figure out something if an error happens in try-catch
 16. Render message if /meals/:id doesn't exist
+17. Add / (home) page
-17. Make frontend look nicer.
+18. Make frontend look nicer.
-18. Optimizations to image loading, fetching
+19. Optimizations